The world's problems are not solved by the same mindset that created them.

 Jim received a BA (University of Pennsylvania, 1967), MA and PhD in chemistry (Harvard University, 1968, 1972).
 After postdoctoral research in molecular biology at the Swiss Institute for Experimental Cancer Research (1971-1973), Jim continued research at Cold Spring Harbor Laboratory (1973-1980), finishing as a Senior Staff Investigator, and then as an Associate Member, Basic Sciences Division, Fred Hutchinson Cancer Research Center (1980-1988).
 He joined the Bristol-Myers Squibb Pharmaceutical Research Institute as a Senior Research Investigator (1988-1996).
 Since 1996 he has been working with Foresight, and as a consultant on nanotechnology.

-Allison is a philosopher by training with a Summa Cum Laude MSc from the London School of Economics, where she developed a moral framework for AGI.
-She is interested in applying good philosophy to real-world challenges to aid the long-term wellbeing of all species.
-For this purpose she planned TEDx, workshops and conferences for governments, private sector firms, think tanks and NGO’s in Germany, France, Colombia, the UK and the US.
+Allison coordinates Foresight’s programs, e.g. workshops, public events, publications.
+She holds a Cum Laude MSc from the London School of Economics, where she developed a moral framework for Artificial General Intelligence.
+She seeks to apply good philosophy to aid the longterm well-being of current and future species.
+Allison participated in the McKinsey Venture Academy for Social Enterprises and moderated a Global Young Leaders Conference meeting on aid at the World Bank.
+She planned TEDx talks, workshops and conferences for governments, private companies, think tanks and NGO’s in Germany, France, Colombia, the UK and the US.

 Marcia Seidler, Event Coordination